Thumbstop

 This video shows you mistakes to avoid and different moods you can create with lighting.
 Give it a watch and see if you can add any tips to your briefings.

-Then, download an app like BeastCam and spend 30 minutes playing with Kelvin settings and compare how different light temperatures change the mood and story of your shots.
+Then, download an app like BeastCam and spend 30 minutes playing with Kelvin settings.
+After that, compare how different light temperatures change the mood and story of your shots.

 Play with 5600K (outside light temperature) and 3200K (indoor light temperature) and see if you can recreate the vibe of the ad above with the warm colors.